What is Obesity?

 healthy for a given height.
 By definition, an overweight person has extra body weight from muscle, bone, fat,

 and/or water.
 Someone who is obese has a high amount of extra body fat.

 Body Mass Index (BMI) is the standard used to diagnose overweight and obesity in adults.
 BMI measures body fat

 on height and weight.
 Adults with BMI greater than 30 are considered obese, while those with BMI

 measures greater than 25 are classified as overweight.

 Why is obesity an important issue in rural communities?

-half of African Americans and 40 percent of Hispanics are obese.
+ethnic groups — approximately half of African American population and 40 percent of Hispanic population are obese.

 In rural America, rates of obesity are even higher.
 The rural south has the highest rates of overweight in the

 U.S. One study using 2003 data showed that rural children and youth aged 10-17 years were more likely to be